 |Script||In HTML, usually, there are open and closed tags.
 This is not a rule to follow.
 One can even work without having a close tag.||In XML, it is mandatory to have closing tags.|

 |Tools||Notepad and Notepad++ are some of the common free tools||XML editors (generally used)|

 |Whitespaces||HTML does not preserve whitespaces.
 Whitespaces mean if one character or white space is there, or wide gaps are present between the sentences, HTML will then take it as a single character blank space.||XML preserves the whitespace.|

 We have seen how these technologies are the building blocks for web development.
-The article so far has covered terms related to HTML and XML – comparing the usefulness and how one stands on others in terms of usage.
+The article so far has covered terms related to HTML and XML – comparing the usefulness and how one stands on others regarding usage.
 We have also seen their proper syntax and how tagging differs between them.
-HTML vs XML are actually large topics, but I must say that the readers who have this far will definitely learn the technicalities as per requirement.
+HTML vs XML are significant topics, but I must say that the readers who have this far will learn the technicalities as per requirement.
 The best part about these web development techniques is the availability of tools, which are easy to get and practice.

 Both of these are accepted worldwide for web development and are W3C accepted.
-Immense possibilities are there for HTML when it comes to formatting text, adding graphics, creating a link, input forms, frames, and tables.
-The same goes with the XML with its storage and transportation capabilities.
+Immense possibilities exist for HTML when it comes to formatting text, adding graphics, creating a link, input forms, frames, and tables.
+The same goes for XML with its storage and transportation capabilities.
 The browsers then use these to display the information to people all across the globe.